 - Pretty rugged movements sometimes

-If you are looking for a functional trainer with a smaller footprint, the G3 trainer should be your best fit as it occupies lesser space than you imagined.
+If you are looking for the best functional trainer with a power rack and Smith station, the G3 trainer should be your best fit as it is more versatile than you imagined.

-This could also be your perfect home gym equipment as the trainer combines the functionality of five different machines—power rack, Smith machine, functional trainer, chin-up bar, and core trainer—in one machine.
+This will also be your perfect all-in-one gym equipment for home/garage gym as this cable trainer combines the functionality of five different machines—power rack, Smith machine, functional trainer, chin-up machine, and core trainer—in one machine.

 The power rack is made of steel and consists of premium-quality J-Hooks and safeties that are height adjustable.